Hobby Groups

 Basic Information

 We have about 40 hobby groups weekly.
-You can find the schedule from below or HERE.
-In addition we offer short courses which don’t require binding for the whole season.
-Short courses usually last from 2 to 5 times and they meet up typically once a week.
-The activities are in the Helsinki area, and everyone is welcome without municipal boundaries.
+You can find the schedule below or HERE.
+We offer also short term activities which are not binding for the whole season.
+All activities are held in the Helsinki area, and everyone is welcome without municipal boundaries.
+You can start a hobby when convenient for you, at any time during the season.

-If you are interested in starting a new hobby, you can contact us via email: info@malary.fi.
+If you are interested in starting a new hobby, contact us via email: info@malary.fi.
 In your message, please tell us the following information:

 • Participant’s name